This page contains affiliate links. Please read our disclosure for more info.

 Even if you only have one day in Paris (perhaps on a London to Paris day trip), you can still see (and eat) a lot.

-On our last visit, we had one full day in the city on our way from London to Italy by train.
+On one of our many Paris trips, we had one full day in the city on our way from London to Italy by train.

 We focused on the major sights and put together an itinerary that would be ideal for first-time visitors to Paris wanting to make the most of a short stay.